banekondic1996/Elve-Taskmanager/README.md

 -Add startup apps<br>

 **To fix:**<br>
 -To add disk usage information!
-Really important!
+Really important!<br>
 -CPU and Network limiting not tested, might not be working <br>
 -GPU usage per process<br>
 -Make it more efficent by writing own CLI app that will return data<br>